fperez/fperez.org-src/code/indefero_dreamhost.rst

 =================

 OK, you now have a system up and running.
 How do you back it up?
-Most of the state of the project lives on the file system, except for the SQL database.
+Most of the state of the project lives on the file system (and can thus be backed up with a simple ``rsync`` call), except for the SQL database.
 A simple way to handle this is to back it up manually once, and then to store this backup into a git repository.
 We can then run a cron job on the server that periodically runs a backup again, and then commits the changes to the repo.
 By storing an uncompressed dump of the backup, we make it easy for git to compute diffs and to later compress the entire repository efficiently.

 We start by running a manual backup once:

 .. code-block:: bash